 In Oregon, considerable mapping and modeling has been undertaken by the Oregon Department of Geology and Mineral Industries (DOGAMI) in order to better advise local and state government agencies on the various geologic hazards that could impact the state.
 For example, DOGAMI and the U.S. Geological Survey (USGS) published ground motion/deformation maps for a magnitude (M_w) 9.0 Cascadia subduction zone (CSZ) earthquake (Madin and Burns, 2013); these data were integral in initial efforts to evaluate impacts from a CSZ event throughout Oregon (OSSPAC, 2013).
 In parallel, DOGAMI combined high-resolution lidar-derived terrestrial digital elevation models (DEMs) with detailed bathymetry in order to model five scenarios for locally (CSZ) generated tsunamis (Priest and others, 2013g; Witter and others, 2011).
-More recently, DOGAMI pioneered techniques for tsunami evacuation modeling ("Beat the Wave" [BTW]) at Seaside and Gearhart, Oregon (Priest and others, 2015), Warrenton/Hammond (Gabel and Allan, 2016), Rockaway Beach, (Gabel and Allan, 2017), Pacific City (Gabel and others, 2019a), Lincoln City/unincorporated Lincoln County (Gabel and others, 2019c), Coos estuary (Gabel and others, 2019b), unincorporated Tillamook County (Gabel and others, 2019d), Port Orford (Gabel and others, 2020a), and Nehalem Bay (Gabel and others, 2020b).
+More recently, DOGAMI pioneered techniques for tsunami evacuation modeling ("Beat the Wave" [BTW]) at Seaside and Gearhart (Priest and others, 2015), Warrenton/Hammond (Gabel and Allan, 2016), Rockaway Beach, (Gabel and Allan, 2017), Pacific City (Gabel and others, 2018a), Reedsport and

+Florence (Gabel and others, 2018b), Newport (Gabel and others, 2019a), Lincoln City/unincorporated Lincoln County (Gabel and others, 2019c), the Coos estuary (Gabel and others, 2019b), unincorporated Lincoln County (Gabel and others, 2019d), Port Orford (Gabel and others, 2020a), and Nehalem Bay (Gabel and others, 2020b).
 These BTW studies graphically demonstrate evacuation challenges and mitigation opportunities but do not quantify potential loss of life.
-Since 2015, Williams and others (Matthew Williams, DOGAMI, written communication, 2019) developed a Hazus-compatible building inventory for all seven Oregon coastal counties, identifying the locations, size, and primary usage (e.g., residential, commercial) of buildings, which is fundamental to addressing fatalities and building damage potential.
+Since 2015, Williams and others (e.g., Williams and others, 2020) developed a Hazus-compatible building inventory for all seven Oregon coastal counties, identifying the location, size, and primary usage (e.g., residential, commercial) of buildings, information fundamental to addressing fatalities and building damage potential.

 Although most data needed by Hazus to model the effects of earthquake and tsunami impacts are in place, one key missing element is a spatially explicit population model for the Oregon coast.
 Specifically, how many people are located in the tsunami zone, their demographics, and where they are located relative to safety from the tsunami at the time of the earthquake.
 Such a model is complicated because many Oregon coastal communities experience large influxes of daytime and overnight visitors throughout the year (Dean Runyan Associates, 2018).
-In addition to full-time residents, many homes and condominium units located in the tsunami zone are second homes or vacation rentals (Raskin and Wang, 2017), while many coastal parks and campgrounds are also located in the tsunami zone and potentially host many thousands of overnight visitors (White, 2018).
+In addition to full-time residents, many homes and condominium units located in the tsunami zone are second homes or vacation rentals (Raskin and Wang, 2017), while numerous coastal parks and campgrounds are also located in the tsunami zone and potentially host many thousands of overnight visitors (White, 2018).
 Each of these considerations must be carefully evaluated and accounted for in order to generate meaningful statistics of both local and visitor populations and, ultimately, potential casualties and displaced populations associated with a CSZ earthquake and tsunami.
 Furthermore, population estimates should assume the highest seasonal occupancy so that design capacities will be based on the maximum potential evacuation need, while also identifying vulnerable population groups within the tsunami zone that may present special evacuation challenges (DLCD, 2015).

-The purpose of this report is to evaluate the potential effect of a CSZ earthquake and accompanying tsunami in coastal Clatsop County.
-Specifically, we evaluate estimates of potential building losses, generated debris, fatality and injuries, as well as estimates of numbers of displaced people.
+The purpose of this report is to evaluate the potential effect of a CSZ earthquake and accompanying tsunami in coastal Lincoln County (Figure 1-1).
+Specifically, we evaluate estimates of potential building losses, generated debris, fatalities, and injuries, as well as estimates of numbers of displaced people.
 The study also provides an assessment of vulnerable population groups, essential facilities, and critical infrastructure that are integral to response and recovery.
 This study integrates previous earthquake and tsunami modeling with a new population model (comprising permanent and temporary people) for the purpose of